An introduction to EBITDA

 Given the drawbacks discussed, it's clear that while EBITDA can provide a practical way to compare operating performances across companies and to evaluate debt servicing ability, analysts should not use it in isolation to assess profitability.
 However, EBITDA can still deliver valuable insights when used with other financial metrics, like a share's price-to-earnings (P/E) ratio.

 EBITDA offers a quick way to assess a company's operating performance and its ability to service debt.
-It can be readily calculated using items from a company's income statement.
+Investors can readily calculate it using items from a company's income statement.

 However, you should use EBITDA alongside other performance measures if you want an in-depth understanding of a company's true financial health and overall financial performance.